 - Position: full sun or partial shade

 - Hardiness: fully hardy

 An early cropping whitecurrant, which produces long, heavy trusses of pale yellow fruits.
 These appear early in the season, so are ready to pick in early July and have a pleasantly sweet flavour.
 It is a very relaible cropper, and will provide a good yield year after year.
 Because of its many good features, it has become one of the most poular varieties available.

-- Garden care: Prepare the ground well before planting.
+- Garden care: These bare root plants will be approx 1 year old.
+Prepare the ground well before planting.
 Remove all weeds and dig in plenty of well-rotted manure into the area.
 Space at 1.5m intervals and once planted, apply a mulch of well-rotted manure every spring, as well as a nitrogen and potassium fertiliser.
 Make sure the plant is watered in dry weather and net the bushes to protect the currants from birds.
 In the first year, prune back to one bud above soil level in winter.
 After that only prune out weak branches.

 Wildlife-friendly gardens are not only more interesting as you can watch all the comings and goings, but they are often more productive as many creatures will help increase pollination.
 Garden ponds act as a magnet to dragonflies and damsel flies, along wRead full article

 Autumn is a good time to plant currants and your soil may dictate whether it's a blackcurrant, whitecurrant or a redcurrant.
 Blackcurrants do best in fertile soil in areas where summer rainfall is higher.
 They do not crop well on dry, poor ground.
 PerverRead full article

 Last chance saloon for planting bare root fruit this month – which is as good an excuse as I know to blow a small fortune on a fat package of dead brown twigs.Not that it was a fortune when you consider they’ll keep me in gooseberries (four kinds!) loRead full article